 Best Luxury Hotel in Sanur – Hyatt Regency Bali

 Day 2-3: Nusa Penida Island, The Hidden Gem of Our 10-Day Bali Itinerary

 Nusa Penida is one of the three Nusa Islands located 45 minutes off the coast of Bali.
 Known for its jaw-dropping cliffs, amazing landscapes, lush scenery, turquoise water, and white sand beaches, Nusa Penida is a place you must visit on any Bali itinerary.

-To get to there from Bali, you will take a ferry from the Sanur port.
+To get to there from Bali, you will take a ferry or speedboat from the Sanur port.
 If you stayed at Sanur the night before, it should be within walking distance from your hotel.